ll629/INFO5901/documents/syllabus/syllabus.md

 sources that can help you overcome the challenges.
 The teaching staff will do their best to help you identify these sources.

-### Peer Evaluations

-At end the end of the semester, students will complete self and peer evaluation surveys.
-At the instructor’s discretion, individual grades for the team project may be adjusted based on group members’ evaluation of each other’s quantity and quality of contribution to the group effort.
-This is in the interest of fairness.

 ## Grading